 The CPTIGS provides support funding to enhance the accessibility, comfort and amenity of public passenger bus and coach stops and major taxi stands in designated rural, regional and remote communities of NSW.
-Council has received funding for the installation of a number of bus facilities in the 2015-2016 financial year.
+Council continues to receive funding for the installation of a number of bus facilities, though the dollar values have decreased with the changing amount being available for each location and asset type.
 Planning is currently underway for new shelters, seating, lighting and safety features which will improve the experience of public transport patrons.